More than two thirds of adults in the UK experience loneliness

 Dr Rebecca Harris of the University of Bolton comments: ‘The findings show that we’re spending less time having social interaction than we used to, we have fewer friends than we’d like and we’re finding it harder to make new friends.
 This decline in social contact could be contributing to the rise of loneliness in the UK.
 Loneliness is far more complicated than people imagine.
 It’s often seen as a one-dimensional state, either ‘lonely’ or ‘not lonely’ and that just isn’t the case.
 It can be a temporary state, but when prolonged, it’s a serious issue.
 Research shows that our brains treat loneliness in the same way as physical pain and it has been associated with poor mental and physical health, so it’s important that people take steps to overcome loneliness.’

-Sir Tim Smit KBE, Executive Vice Chairman & Co-Founder of the Eden Project and The Big Lunch, says, 'With three in five people in our survey admitting that more social interaction would help them to feel less lonely, The Big Lunch is even more important in 2015 than it was when we launched it six years ago.
+Sir Tim Smit KBE, Executive Vice Chairman & Co-Founder of the Eden Project and The Big Lunch, says, ‘With three in five people in our survey admitting that more social interaction would help them to feel less lonely, The Big Lunch is even more important now than it was when we launched it in 2009.
 In the tens of thousands of neighbourhoods around the UK where Big Lunches have taken place, people often comment how it has helped to build community spirit and make their street a happier and less lonely place.
-This year, we’d like to see at least one in 10 people across the UK get involved in The Big Lunch in June so that they too can experience all the benefits.'
+This year, we’d like to see at least one in 10 people across the UK get involved in The Big Lunch in June so that they too can experience all the benefits.’

 Commenting on the research, Dame Esther Rantzen DBE, Founder of ChildLine and The Silver Line helplines, says, ‘Loneliness has become an epidemic in the UK.
 This survey highlights how loneliness affects both young people and the older generation, while other research shows that it can contribute to depression and other serious risks to health.
 Having received more than 400,000 calls since The Silver Line launched in 2013, most callers tell us they literally have nobody else to talk to.
 As one caller told us, “When I put the phone down, I feel like I’ve joined the human race”.
 The Big Lunch gives us all the chance to reach out to our neighbours and have fun together — that may lead to new friendships and the feeling that we are all, whatever our age, part of the same human race.’